antima/MoodyNodeESP/README.md

 These classes are generic in the type of data that you acquire (sensor) or receive to actuate(actuator), which must be an arithmetic type.
 You can use the examples to understand the basic concepts of the library.

 The Wifi connection management capabilities included, automatically manage credentials by allowing the user to insert them via a web browser interface.
 They are then saved to the non -volatile memory available, in order to be retrieved later.
 This process uses the [EspWifiManager antima library](#https://github.com/antima/EspWifiManager#about).

+The device information is exposed through HTTP APIs.
+You can request a sensor reading, change an actuator state, read its state, request information about the device, all through HTTP endpoints.

 ## Installation (Arduino IDE)